Dear readers of ADxS.org, please forgive the disruption.

 Caffeine from coffee and black tea is released differently.

 3.6.2.1.2.
-Continuous caffeine consumption and habituation¶
+Long-term caffeine consumption and habituation¶

 normalized dopaminergic function (reduced in SHR per se)

-an upregulation of A2A in frontocortical nerve terminals
+upregulation of A2A in frontocortical nerve endings

 Caffeine further improved in vitro in the striatum of SHR the